McKeen Motor Car Company: Engine

 Side elevation of motor truck; larger wheel on right is the front.

-Motor truck
+Trucks

-The lead truck of the car was the powered truck; the engine was rigidly mounted atop this truck and moved with it when it turned.
-Only the front axle was powered (via a chain drive) a design decision which contributed to the car's poor adhesion characteristics.
-The front wheelset had a 42-inch diameter, while the three other wheelsets were 33-inch diameter.
+The lead truck of the car was the powered truck; the engine was rigidly mounted above it.
+Only the front axle was powered (via a chain drive), which contributed to the car's poor adhesion.
+The front wheels were 42 in in diameter, while the remainder were 33 in.
+None of the two trucks pivoted.

 Interior

 McKeen cars were generally wood-panelled on the interior and fitted with transverse bench seats with a central aisle.
 The rounded rear was fitted with a semi-circular bench seat.
 Lighting was originally acetylene.

 Problems with McKeen cars

 Most of the problems experienced with McKeen cars involved the powerplant and drivetrain.
 As with many other attempts to bring marine engine technology to the rails, engines that were reliable on the stable platform of a ship when attended to by experienced technicians and operators proved less so when exposed to the vibration, indifferent maintenance and less careful handling they found on the railroad.

 Starting the engine was a problem on the early cars; with no independently powered compressor, the compressed-air starting relied on the limited reserves of the car's reservoirs.
 There were many reports of cars being started by being pushed or towed by locomotives or even horses, after the compressed air ran out.
 Later cars, with an independent gasoline-driven compressor which could be hand-started, did not suffer from these problems.

 The lack of a reverse gear also caused problems.
 The engine had to be stopped, the camshaft shifted to a set of reverse cams and then started in the opposite direction.
 This was acceptable shipboard, perhaps, but deeply disliked by railroad operators.
 Accounts exist of engineers' elaborate schemes for avoiding the necessity to reverse.

 The transmission was a common problem; a clutch did not seem to exist which combined the ability to withstand 200 hp on a regular basis with the ability to give a smooth start.
 Clutch failures were commonplace.
 Competitor GE's cars used an electric transmission and that or a hydraulic torque converter have been used on the vast majority of successful internal combustion-engined rail vehicles since.

 Many operators found the McKeen car to be lacking in power and traction, the latter unsurprising since only one of four axles was powered.

+Since the trucks did not pivot, the cars were bad at turning on curves.